shreeya-rs/TaskManager/README.md

-# Productivity Tracker (name in progress)
+# Task Manager
 ## Features:

 ## 1. Task Management and Scheduling
 - Create and manage tasks directly within the extension.
-This includes setting tasks, due dates, and creating a priority list, as well as notifications of reminders.
+This includes setting tasks, due dates, and creating a priority list, as well as notifications of reminders. (completed)
 - Display a visual calendar or timeline view to schedule and plan your day.
 - Integrate with popular task management tools like Todoist, Trello, or Google Tasks for seamless synchronization.

 ## 2. Notifications and Reminders
-- Send reminders and notifications for upcoming tasks, important deadlines, or blocked social media access.
+- Send reminders and notifications for upcoming tasks, important deadlines, or blocked social media access. (completed)
 - Customize the frequency and format of notifications to suit your preferences.
 - Provide options for email or mobile push notifications as well.